Yuxiang1995/ICDAR2021_MFD/README.md

         </tr>
     </table>

-The result we finally submitted is obtained by fusion of two Resnest101+GFL models with different random seeds and all the labeled data.
+Our final result, that was ranked 1st place in the competition, was obtained by fusing two Resnest101+GFL models trained with two different random seeds and all labeled data.
-The final Ranking can be seen in our [technical report](https://arxiv.org/abs/2107.05534).
+The final ranking can be seen in our [technical report](https://arxiv.org/abs/2107.05534).

 # License
 This project is licensed under the MIT License.
 See LICENSE for more details.